Last Updated on October 6, 2022 by Wandering our World

-Visiting stunning Rwanda should be on any avid travelers bucket list, with incredible wildlife, and breathtaking natural beauty in every corner of this nation.
-But the question of safety is an important one, especially with the Rwandan Genocide fresh in the minds of many around the world.
-With almost all visitors to Rwanda spending some time in Kigali, it’s natural to therefore wonder: “Is Kigali safe?”
+Visiting stunning Rwanda should be on any avid travelers’ bucket list, with incredible wildlife, and breathtaking natural beauty in every corner of this nation.
+But the question of safety is an important one, and with almost all visitors to Rwanda spending some time in Kigali, it’s natural to therefore wonder: “Is Kigali safe?

 Thankfully, Kigali remains one of the safest capital cities to visit in Africa, if not the safest, but crime does still exist, and there are things tourists must be aware of.